 "We were impressed not just by the number of proposals we received but also by the applicants' collaborative spirit, imagination and energetic desire to make Indianapolis a more vibrant and engaging community," said Rob Smith, the Endowment's vice president for community development.
 "We believe that the projects, including Indy Art & Seek, will significantly enhance the quality of life for residents and create compelling new experiences for visitors."

-In the next few months, KIB and ACI will select locations and artists for up to 12 pilot installations to be created in 2019, and also select a technology partner to create the mobile app.
+KIB and ACI have selected locations and artists for up to 12 pilot installations to be created in 2019, and has also selected Otocast https://www.otocast.com/ as our technology partner to create the mobile app.
 All 106 installations will be available to experience by summer 2020.

 (example of an “intervention” artwork) Miguel Marquez, Your Future Self Will Meet You Shortly, 2015 (temporary) See more of Marquez’s work at http://